Traumatic Brain Injury and Concussion Treatment

 Life can be a burden after a Traumatic Brain Injury.
 But there is hope.

+Headaches, dizziness, nausea, memory problems — if you’ve ever had a traumatic brain injury or a concussion, you know these feelings and more.
 And while the symptoms can resolve over time if it’s a mild concussion, sometimes they’re more severe.
 And they don’t improve despite every possible medication or treatment.

 That’s when life often becomes unbearable.
 And that’s when you need a different solution, one that has helped thousands overcome the painful, debilitating symptoms of Traumatic Brain Injury.

-It’s called MeRT, or Magnetic e-Resonance Therapy.
+It’s called MeRT®, or Magnetic e-Resonance Therapy.
 Simply stated, MeRT uses a magnetic field to stimulate and balance brain function, guided by sophisticated imaging and diagnostics.
 And it can result in a dramatic reduction of symptoms.

 Talk to our New Patient Coordinator